Limits and performances of algorithms based on simulated annealing in solving sparse hard inference problems: Introduction

 To this aim, it is natural to consider samplers of the posterior probability distribution based on Monte Carlo Markov Chain (MCMC).
 By construction, an MCMC will eventually sample exactly from the posterior, but its limits and performances are mostly unknown.
 In some recent works, it has been proved how the algorithmic threshold of some MCMC algorithms is higher than the algorithmic thresholds of other Bayes-optimal algorithms in specific planted problems \cite{gamarnik2019landscape, angelini2021mismatching, chen2022almost}.
 However, apart from the straightforward statement that MCMC methods are slowed down in a phase where ergodicity is broken in the large $N$ limit \cite{antenucci2019glassy}, more precise general statements on when and why MCMC-based inference algorithms can find the solution are missing to the best of our knowledge.

 MCMC-based inference algorithms could really be ideal if, on top of being robust, they would also be optimal in those cases where the optimal threshold can be analytically computed.
-To understand this last point, we believe that the study of inference problems defined on random sparse graphs is the perfect framework: thresholds can be computed analytically thanks to the Bethe approximation for the posterior distribution and MCMC simulations can be run efficiently on very large problem sizes since running times are linear in $N$ for sparse models.
+To understand this last point, we believe that the study of inference problems defined on random sparse graphs is the perfect framework: thresholds can be computed analytically thanks to the Bethe approximation for the posterior distribution and MCMC simulations can be run efficiently on very large problem sizes since a single MC step is linear in $N$ for sparse models.